 Enhances Personal and Spiritual growth

-This on kind of goes without saying.
-Committing to develop a spiritual practice attunes your ear to the voice of God, fosters spiritual discernment, and helps you to feel a deeper connection to God.
+This one kind of goes without saying.
+Committing to developing a spiritual practice attunes your ear to the voice of the Divine, fosters spiritual discernment, and helps you to feel a deeper connection to the God (or universe).
 And this is to name a few benefits.
-Many people also feel a stronger sense of belonging and purpose for living.
+Many people also feel a stronger sense of belonging and purpose for living once maintaining a spiritual practice.

 What Is A Spiritual Practice?